We’ve covered Sansevieria trifasciata, the snake plant, in the past. But we never delved heavily into snake plant propagation, and it’s overdue.

 The first step in your rooting journey is to select your method.
 Like most plants, there’s more than one way to approach propagation.
 Some methods are more reliable than others.

-By far the most common method, this technique uses a cactus-type potting mix as a rooting medium.
+By far the most common method, this technique uses a cactus-type potting mix as a rooting medium for rooting snake plant cuttings from a mother plant.

-Begin by selecting a healthy, thick leaf.
-Choose one which looks perfect and vigorous, with no cosmetic damage.
-While damaged leaves can take root, a healthier leaf produces a healthy plant.
+Begin by selecting a healthy, thick snake plant leaf.
+Choose a single leaf which looks perfect and vigorous, with no cosmetic damage.
+While damaged leaves can take root, a healthier snake plant leaf produces a healthy plant.
 About an inch above the soil, use sterile shears to cut the leaf off.

 Use a ruler to measure out 2-3″ long leaf segments.
 Carefully cut them apart, leaving a clean flat edge.
 With a pen, make a dot on each segment at the part closest to the bottom of the original leaf.
 This tells you which end to plant.

-Allow your leaf segments to dry for a couple days.
-This gives the cut edges time to dry and scab over, which reduces the likelihood of rot.
+Allow the leaf segments of your snake plants to dry for a couple days.
+This gives the cut edges time to dry and scab over, which reduces the likelihood of root rot or leaf rot.
 Once they appear dry, it’s planting time.

 Prepare small pots with your cactus mix, making sure it’s damp to the touch.
 Then, dip the bottom of each leaf segment into water and then into rooting hormone.
 This will help the roots to develop.
-Gently insert the segment into your pot, about a half inch deep.
+Gently insert the segment into your pot, about a half inch deep below the soil line.

-Keep your new cuttings in a place with bright, indirect lighting.
+Keep your new snake plant cuttings in a place with bright, indirect light.
 Check the soil every day or two, and when it is nearly dry, water again.
 Ensure the pot isn’t standing in water — empty out any plant trays once the pot has drained off excess.

 Leaf Cuttings In Water

-It’s possible to root snake plant cuttings in water.
-It can be slightly riskier to your cuttings to do so, but it’s possible.
+It’s possible to propagate snake plant cuttings in water.
+It can be slightly riskier to your snake plant cutting to do so, but water propagation is possible.

-You will want a much longer cutting than if you were rooting in potting medium.
-Aim for a 4-5″ segment from the tip of the leaf.
+You will want to use a sharp knife to extract a much longer cutting from the mother plant than if you were rooting in potting soil.
+Aim for a 4-5″ segment from the tip of a healthy leaf.
 Just like you would for a soil-based propagation process, allow the cut end to heal over for a day or two.

 Once it’s ready, place about an inch of clean, room-temperature water into a jar or glass.
-Make sure it’s tall enough to support your cutting without falling out.
-Add your cutting, making sure the cut end is in the water.
+Make sure it’s tall enough to support your snake plant cutting without falling out.
+Add your leaf cutting, making sure the cut end is in the water.

 Change the water in your jar twice a day.
 To ensure your container isn’t building up algae, clean the container itself once a week.
-Keep your cutting in a location with bright, indirect lighting.
+Keep your leaf cutting in a location with bright, indirect light.

 Once roots form at the base of the cutting, allow them to reach at least two inches long.
 You can then transplant into moistened potting mix.